San Diego State University MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: In-person, full-time cohort model.
 There is no part-time or online option.

-Licensure Track: LMFT.
+Licensure Track: California LMFT.
 The program prepares graduates for California Licensed Marriage and Family Therapist licensure through the California Board of Behavioral Sciences (BBS).

 Accreditation: Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), accredited since 2006.
 Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC).